mrumkovskis/wabase-wiki/View-Get.md

 - sex
 - date_of_birth
 limit: 100
-comment: This view gives primary information about user data.
+comment: This view gives primary information about user data with limit of 100 records.
 ```
 ### Joins section